Middle School Essay Contest

 The Middle School Essay Contest challenges students to think critically about our region’s water resources and raises awareness for the conservation and preservation of water quality in metro Atlanta.

-The 22nd annual Metropolitan North Georgia Water Planning District Middle School Essay Contest is now open.
-Sixth, seventh, and eighth graders in Bartow, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Paulding and Rockdale counties are invited to participate in the Metro Water District’s annual essay contest.
+The 23rd annual Metropolitan North Georgia Water Planning District Middle School Essay Contest is now open.
+Sixth, seventh, and eighth graders in Bartow, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Paulding and Rockdale counties are invited to participate in the annual essay contest.
+See below for more details!

 Essay Topic